manuelseeger/c4c-mashup-verify-oauthinfo/README.md

 Auth options for the receiver: Basic (OAuth 1.0 available according to documentation but unclear how it is supposed to work).

+To validate the C4C public key get the SAP CA cert from https://support.sap.com/en/offerings-programs/support-services/trust-center-services.html (download at the bottom, 'SAP Passport CA G2')

 ## Example request
 Requests from C4C look like this (example without Basic auth):